-Specifically in React, we use our understanding of vertical directions and to think about how data moves.
+Specifically in React, we use our understanding of vertical directions to think about how data moves.

-React has a hierarchical order to components – parent components are above children and pass data downwards.
-Which means I guess we also have gravity in Reactland.
+React has a hierarchical order of components – parent components are above children and pass data downwards.
+This means I guess we also have gravity in Reactland.